-As a leader in this emerging area of law, Mr. Wasserman serves on the Board of Directors of the Florida Academy of Collaborative Professionals (FACP) and as a co-chair of the Fundraising Committee.
+Mr. Wasserman is an Accredited Collaborative Professional of the Florida Academy of Collaborative Professionals (FACP).
+He is in the initial group of 24 Accredited Professionals consisting of collaborative attorneys, mental health professionals and financial professionals.
+He also serves on the FACP Board of Directors and as a co-chair of the Fundraising Committee.
 He was directly involved with the writing of the Standards and Ethics adopted by the FACP.
 In addition, Mr. Wasserman is on the Board of the South Palm Beach County Collaborative Law Group (SPBCCLG-Choose Collaborative) in Boca Raton; is a member of the Collaborative Family Law Professionals (CFLP of South Florida) in Broward County; and is a member of the Collaborative Family Law Institute (CFLI) in Miami-Dade County.
 A frequent speaker at industry events, he is extensively trained in Collaborative Law and has even become a trainer for others in the field.

 With the understanding that not all parties are candidates for the Collaborative Law Process, Mr. Wasserman continues to handle the litigation of divorce and other family law matters.
 As a Fellow in the International Academy of Family Lawyers (IAFL), he provides services to parents seeking the return of their kidnapped children, utilizing the Hague Convention on Parental Kidnapping.